Understanding Amazon Arbitrage

 After your product listing is live, you’ll need to get customers to purchase.
 If you have sourced and listed a product with a low enough degree of competition and high search intent, it should lead to gradual acquisition of the buy box for organic traffic over time.
 In order to attract a larger audience, you can also consider launching an Amazon advertising campaign.

-Tips For Success With Amazon Arbitrage
+Tips For Success With Amazon Retail Arbitrage

 1. Choose the Right Products